accellionapis/api-guide/source/includes/_commonactions.md

 One of the attributes returned was "syncdirId", which refers to your automatically created default "My Folder".

-In the code sample on the right, replace "YOUR-FOLDER-ID" with the value of "syncdirId".
-Also replace "GET-OAUTH-TOKEN" with the access token retrieved in the [Authentication](#authentication) section, and "YOUR-SERVER.DOMAIN.ORG" with the hostname of your Accellion server.
+In the code sample on the right, replace "YOUR-FOLDER-ID" with the value of "syncdirId" (or the ID of any other folder you have access to).
+Also, replace "GET-OAUTH-TOKEN" with the access token retrieved in the [Authentication](#authentication) section, and "YOUR-SERVER.DOMAIN.ORG" with the hostname of your Accellion server.

 Then, copy and paste the script on a machine that has PHP installed and run it.
 You will see the server response with the contents of your My Folder in JSON format.

-Try the call again with the IDs of a few other folders that you can access via the Web interface.
-These IDs can be copied from the URL in your browser, which is in this format: https://[hostname]/#/folder/[id]